Skip to content

 MiniMaximage-01Yes (subject reference)MINIMAX_API_KEY or MiniMax OAuth (minimax-portal)

-OpenAIgpt-image-2Yes (up to 4 images)OPENAI_API_KEY or OpenAI Codex OAuth
+OpenAIgpt-image-2Yes (up to 4 images)OPENAI_API_KEY or OpenAI ChatGPT/Codex OAuth

 OpenRoutergoogle/gemini-3.1-flash-image-previewYes (up to 5 input images)OPENROUTER_API_KEY